IsmailAbys/Segmentation/README.md

 # Segmentation

-This folder contains python scripts for 3D Unet architechture which is based on integrated MONAI into an existing PyTorch medical DL program.
+This repository contains python scripts for 3D Unet architechture which is based on integrated MONAI into an existing PyTorch medical DL program.
+The Pelvis dataset can be downloaded here https://zenodo.org/record/4588403#.Ym-WotpBy3B
-The Pelvis dataset can be downloaded here https://zenodo.org/record/4588403#.Ym-WotpBy3B The cases that should be used for training and testing are mentioned in "Dataset.xlsx" file.
+The cases that should be used for training and testing are mentioned in "Dataset.xlsx" file.
 Create "train_dir" and "test_dir" folders where will be placed corresponding datasets (images with their masks).